Enid Blyton’s Fatty as Hero

 Enid Blyton rarely bothered to characterize her creations in any but the most generic sense.
 Such a formulaic approach allowed her to write some 800 books over the course of her career.
 But even the strictest formula features occasional deviations, and Blyton occasionally presented characters who were somewhat sui generis in her canon.
 Belonging to this class is young Frederick Algernon Troteville, better known as Fatty, leader of the group known as the Five Find-Outers.

 The Famous Five have no Fatty.
-Julian is their leader, because he’s a boy and the eldest, so it’s a simple validation of the masculinist norm.
+Julian is their leader, because he’s a boy and the eldest, so it’s a simple validation of the patriarchal norm.
 Julian has no outstanding qualities of his own, and his speech is often indistinguishable from that of the other characters: if he’s giving an order, it must be Julian, because he’s the leader, and this is an indice of status rather than individual character.
 His dialogue contains few if any indices of character to differentiate him from his brother Dick or myriad other Blyton characters.

 The children all felt excited as they went to bed that night.
 At least, Fatty didn’t go to bed, though Larry did.
 But then Larry’s mother usually came to tuck him up and say good night and Fatty’s didn’t.

 Fatty’s mother does come into the series in later books, though.
 While the other parent’s are strict if benign authority figures, Fatty has his mother “wrapped around his finger”.
-His father, I think, doesn’t come in at all, so he really is father to himself, and his relationship with his mother takes on an Oedipal complexion.
+His father, I think, doesn’t come in at all, so he is indeed father to himself, and his relationship with his mother takes on an Oedipal complexion.

-I suppose the right good fighter was oftenest also the right good forest-feller – the right good improver, discerner, doer and worker in every kind; for true valor, different enough from ferocity, is the basis of all. (kindle edition, p 19)
+I suppose the right good fighter was oftenest also the right good forest-feller – the right good improver, discerner, doer and worker in every kind; for true valor, different enough from ferocity, is the basis of all. (kindle free edition, p 19)

 Later, he finds: